NateEaton/my-nutrients-pwa/migration/README.md

 ### Generated Files (Can Delete After Import)
 - `merged-output.json` - Intermediate file from Stage 1
 - `merged-output-migration-report.json` - Stage 1 report
-- `nutrients-restore-PRODUCTION.json` - Final output (give to user, then can delete)
+- `nutrients-restore-PRODUCTION.json` - Final output from Stage 2
+- `nutrients-restore-PRODUCTION-cleaned.json` - Final output after cleanup (if needed)
+- `nutrients-restore-PRODUCTION-cleaned-changelog.json` - Cleanup change log (if cleanup was run)
+- Use the cleaned version if cleanup was needed, otherwise use the Stage 2 output

 ### Test Files (Already Cleaned Up)
 - Test migration outputs removed in commit f8a4f13